JayanthSureshjfrog/JFrogArtifactoryDataCollector/interactive/README.md

-# How to run JFrogArtifactoryDataCollector
+# Run JFrogArtifactoryDataCollector in a interactive way
-**Interactive way of running the script**

 ``` ./JFrogArtifactoryDataCollector.sh ```

 Provide inputs to the script as show below: